Gravitational Redshift from Galaxy Clusters -- a Relativistic Approach: Galaxy number counts in real space

 \section{Galaxy number counts in real space}

-After having derived the galaxy number counts to first order in the weak-field expansion, we perform a change of coordinate, from the observed redshift $z$ to the background comoving distance~$\chi = \chi\left( \bar z \right) $.
-We emphasise that the resulting number counts $\Delta (\boldsymbol{\chi})$ are not observable and, therefore, are not required to be gauge-invariant or free from infrared divergences, unlike the observed counts, $\Delta (z, \bn)$ (see~\cite{Jeong:2011as,Scaccabarozzi:2018vux,Grimm:2020ays,Castorina:2021xzs}).
-To perform the change of variable, we start from the fact that the number of sources is preserved in this mapping,\footnote{Let us remark that $n_g \left( z, \bn, F_* \right)$ and $n_g \left( \chi, \bn,L_* \right)$ have different units: while the first is dimensionless the latter has inverse length units.}
+After having derived the galaxy number counts up to first order in the weak-field expansion, we perform a change of coordinates from the observed redshift $z$ to the background comoving distance~$\chi = \chi\left( \bar z \right) $.
+We emphasise that the resulting number counts $\Delta (\boldsymbol{\chi})$ are not observable and thus are not required to be gauge-invariant or free from infrared divergences, unlike the observed counts, $\Delta (z, \bn)$ (see~\cite{Jeong:2011as,Scaccabarozzi:2018vux,Grimm:2020ays,Castorina:2021xzs}).
+To perform the change of variable, we start from the fact that the number of sources is preserved in this mapping,\footnote{We remark that $n_g \left( z, \bn, F_* \right)$ and $n_g \left( \chi, \bn,L_* \right)$ have different units: the first is dimensionless, while the latter has units of inverse length.}

 With this, we obtain

 where $\boldsymbol{\chi} = -\chi \bn $ and we have used the background solution of eq.~\eqref{eq:change_delta}

 The velocity term in eq.~\eqref{eq:Delta_rcoord} is the well-known light-cone effect~\cite{Kaiser:2013ipa,Bonvin:2013ogt}, induced by not describing the galaxy density fluctuation in a 3-dimensional box but along the past light-cone.
 The other contribution in eq.~\eqref{eq:Delta_rcoord} is a selection effect modulated by the source peculiar velocity.
 The number counts in real space appear in the observable when integrating along the line of sight $\chi$, see eq.~\eqref{eq:2.18}.